EdinburghUniversityTheatreCompany/Constitution/EUTC-Constitution.md

 __1.3.8.__ Re-registration of the society must be submitted prior to the re-registration deadline set by EUSA.

+__1.3.8.1__ It is the President’s responsibility to ensure the Society has submitted their annual report, risk assessment and reregistration forms to the Activities Office.

 __1.3.9.__ The society has taken and will continue to take all necessary steps to ensure that our meetings, event and socials are accessible to all.
 See 8.5

 __1.3.10.__ The society believes that discrimination or harassment, direct or indirect, based on a person’s gender, age (except where it relates to licensing laws), race, skin colour, nationality, religious belief, socio-economic background, disability, HIV status, sexual orientation, gender reassignment, family situation, domestic responsibilities or any other irrelevant distinction, is detrimental to the society, the university and wider society, and will not be tolerated.
 See 8.2